cloudify-cosmo/cloudify-agent-packager/README.md

 ### Overview

-Cloudify's Agents are basically a virtualenv with a series of modules installed in it with a few configuration files attached.
+Cloudify's Agent is basically a virtualenv with a series of modules installed in it and a few configuration files attached.

 This tool aims to:
 - Solve the problem of compiling module requirements on different distributions, thus bridging the gap of user compiled images, unfamiliar/minor distros and so on.
 - Allow users to create their own, personalized Cloudify agents with custom plugins of their choosing.
 - Make the agent creation process seamless.
 One config file.
 One liner cmd.
 - Allow users to override the `agent-installer` and `plugin-installer` modules so that they can implement their own.
+- Allow users to decide whether they want to have the `diamond-plugin` built into the agent.

 ### Installation